-The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 came into effect on 7 January 2020 (jointly, the "New EU Covered Bond Legislation").
+The European Union's covered bond directive (EU) 2019/2162 and regulation (EU) 2019/2160 (together, the "New EU Covered Bond Legislation") came into effect on 7 January 2020 (with a maximum 30 month transposition period after the effective date).
 Among other things, the New EU Covered Bond Legislation lays down the conditions that covered bonds have to meet in order to be recognised under European Union law, aiming to strengthen investor protection in the European Union by imposing specific supervisory duties.
+The New EU Covered Bond Legislation has been implemented by amendments to the Covered Bonds Act which entered into force on 8 July 2022.